5S Program Shine

+The third step of the 5S Program entails a thorough cleaning.
 The first step of 5S involved cleaning up the clutter and sorting out what was needed from those tools, materials, and supplies that are not frequently needed.
-In the second step of 5S everything was put away in its proper storage location.
-The third step entails a thorough cleaning.
+In the second step everything was straightened up and put away in its proper storage location.
+The third step entails a thorough cleaning of the area, equipment, and tools.

 Once you have everything, from each individual work area through your entire facility, sorted (clutter and debris cleaned up), and organized, it’s important to keep it that way.
 This requires regular cleaning, or to go along with the theme of having five words that start with the letter S, "shining" things up.